strongloop/loopback-component-push/README.md

 We embed a folk of [apnagent-ios](https://github.com/logicalparadox/apnagent-ios) under example/apnagent-ios as the iOS sample app to test push notifications.

+You can find the installable app @ https://www.testflightapp.com/dashboard/applications/706217/builds/ too.

 ### Sample 1